zardoy/github-manager/README.md

 - Every open command:
   - `owner` to display repos only from that user (but note, that user still can be ignored)
   - `showForks` Initial state of *toggle forks visibility* button.
 Can be: `false` (default), `true` or `"only"`
-- For `githubManager.openGithubRepository`: `notClonedOnly: true` to display only not-cloned repos that
+- For `githubManager.openGithubRepository`: `notClonedOnly: true` to display only not-cloned repos

-Example:
+Example for `keybindings.json`:

 ```json
 {